Is a Will Enough?

 Similarly, 401K rules require that your retirement assets go to your current spouse unless they fill out paperwork relinquishing their claim and designating intended beneficiaries.
 If your will intends to leave assets to your children rather than a new spouse, your 401K plan may interfere with that intention.

 Updating your Beneficiaries

 The easiest way to prevent this issue is to simply keep your beneficiaries current on all your assets.
 This can make sure that your will and assets work together to reach your intended result.
 Other steps you can take include:

 - Updating your will to reflect the status of your current beneficiary designations

 - Rollover old 401(K) plans to an IRA and execute new beneficiary designations

 - Include primary and secondary beneficiaries.

-At Estrada-Legal, PC we believe your family is your most important assets.
+At Estrada-Legal, PC we believe your family is your most important asset.
 Contact us at 602 635-7414 to discuss how we can plan for your loved ones.